 For company background, see the Kawai listing in the “Brand and Company Profiles” for acoustic pianos.

-After 50 years as a piano builder, Kawai entered the market with its first digital piano in 1985.
-Today, Kawai’s digital lineup for North America features 19 models.
-The lineup comprises four main groups: the Concert Performer (CP) ensemble pianos; standard digital pianos, consisting of the Concert Artist (CA), Classic (CS), and CN series models, plus the models CL26 and KDP80; the ES and EP portable instruments; and a Professional Products group that includes the MP series professional stage pianos, CE220 digital piano, and the VPC1 virtual piano controller.
+After more than 50 years as a renowned builder of acoustic pianos, in 1985 Kawai entered the market with its first digital piano.
+Today, Kawai’s digital lineup for North America comprises models in four main groups: Concert Performer (CP), Concert Artist (CA), Classic Series (CS), and CN Series.
+Other digital models include the CL26, KDP90, KCP90 and CE220.
+Portable digitals include the ES100 and ES8, and professional models include the MP Series stage pianos and the VPC1 virtual piano controller.

-Kawai recently created the first digital piano to use a transducer-driven soundboard for a more natural piano sound, a feature that is available on the flagship CA95 and the CS10.
-Many Kawai models offer USB digital audio recording and playback.
-And, if you're after a huge number of voices, the models at the upper end of the CP series come with over 1,000.
+Kawai created the first digital piano to use a transducer-driven soundboard for a more natural piano sound, a feature available in the flagship CA97 and the CS11.
+Many models offer USB digital audio recording and playback.
+And if you want a huge library of voices, the models at the upper end of the CP series come with over 1,000 sounds.

-Kawai uses a variety of actions in its digital pianos.
-Four of them — the Grand Feel (GF), RM3, RM3II, and the AWA PROII — feature wooden keys with a unique fulcrum design, and can be found in upper-end instruments.
-The Responsive Hammer (RH), RHII, and AHA-IV actions use an industry-standard graded hammer design with plastic keys, and can be found in the lower-cost and portable models.
+Several different types of actions appear in Kawai’s digital pianos.
+Kawai is well-known for its wooden-key digital piano actions, with current versions being the Grand Feel (GF), GFII, RM3II, and AWA PROII.
+These actions can be found in upper-end models.
+The Responsive Hammer II (RHII), RHIII, and AHA-IV actions use an industry-standard graded hammer design with plastic keys, and are found in lower-cost and portable models.

-Kawai digital and ensemble pianos are sold by a network of authorized dealers, with certain models also being available through Kawai’s online store.
-Instruments purchased from Kawai online are delivered by the closest stocking dealer.
-Kawai Professional Products are sold through a combination of authorized local dealers and online retailers.
+Kawai’s main lines of digital pianos are sold through a network of authorized local dealers, with certain models also available from Kawai’s online store.
+Professional products and certain other digitals are sold through a combination of authorized online and bricks-and-mortar retailers.